MattInglisWhalen/MattInglisWhalen.github.io/_pages/portfolio.md

 <br>

 A small project for me to learn how to deploy models to a server.
-Here a simple bag-of-words model to predict the sentiment of a provided movie review.
+Here a simple bag-of-words model predicts the overall sentiment of a user-provided movie review.

 <a href="http://ec2-18-216-26-152.us-east-2.compute.amazonaws.com/mrs_demo">
 Try it out yourself</a>